Estimated reading time: 8 minutes

-You don’t need a BMW nor shop at Gucci to look successful.
+You don’t need a BMW or shop at Gucci to look successful.

 Breaking The Cycle Of Lifestyle Inflation

-Lifestyle inflation doesn’t happen to everyone, but if you find yourself in a financial bind, perhaps these tips might guide you.
+Lifestyle inflation doesn’t happen to everyone, but if you are in a financial bind, perhaps these tips might guide you.

 - Write down your goals (start at one year and increase goals as debt reduces)

-- Set bank notification to your mobile phone to alert you of banking activity
+- Set bank notifications to your mobile phone to alert you of banking activity.

 - Use a meal planning guide for grocery shopping.

 - Only use a credit card if the rewards are more significant than cash, which you can pay in full.

 - Pay yourself first – Allowance and Investment savings.